acgetchell/mundus-atrox/src/journals/twenty-second.md

 1. The giant attacks me twice with his club, doing 34 HP damage.
 2. *Benjamin* finds the weaknesses of this giant.
 He is normally a stone giant, but the second deformed head means something else.
 They are stealthy but no resistances.
 He also casts Hunter’s Mark on it.
 3. *Tysnera* said “whatever, I cast Magic Missile, I don’t care!”
 She casts 5, so 15 missiles hit the giant, doing 12 HP total.
-4. *CoralKing* uses shadow step to move opposite me, near the giant.
+4. *CoralKing* uses Shadow Step to move opposite me, near the giant.
 He hits him twice with the staff and gets double damage on one hit.
 He does 35 HP damage.
 5. *Geral* does 10 HP damage on a hit and asks me to hit, which I do 27 HP damage.
 6. *Calmul* shoots his musket, doing 20 HP damage.
 His steel defender misses.
 7. *Avren* shoots her brand new bow